zooba/PTVS-wiki/Editor-Features.md

 You can choose to hide some code from view by collapsing a region of code so that it appears under a plus sign (+).
 You expand a collapsed region by clicking the plus sign.
 (Or you can press CTRL + M + M to collapse a region and then CTRL+ M + M to expand it again.)
 You can also collapse an outlining region by double-clicking any line in the region on the outlining margin, which appears just to the left of the code.
 You can see the contents of a collapsed region as a tooltip when you hover over the collapsed region.

 Regions in the outlining margin are also highlighted when you hover over the margin with the mouse.
 The default highlighting color may seem rather faint in some color configurations.
-You can change it in Tools/Options/Environment/Fonts and Colors/Collapsible Region.
+You can change it in Tools, Options, Environment, Fonts and Colors, Collapsible Region.

+Arbitrary regions can be defined by putting `# region` and `# endregion` comments around a block of code.

 ![Outlining](Images/Outlining.png)
 ![OutliningCollapsed](Images/OutliningCollapsed.png)